OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-03.md

 ## Mark 3:29

-but whoever blasphemes against the Holy Spirit will never be forgiven; they are guilty of an eternal sin.”
+but whoever speaks against the Holy Spirit will never be forgiven; they are guilty of an unending sin.”

 ## Mark 3:30